A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 Safe RL is often modeled as the Constraint MDP (CMDP)~\cite{shenboCMDP}, which additionally minimizes safety-related cost $\mathcal{C}_\pi(s)\!=\!\mathbb{E}[ {\textstyle\sum_{t=h}^{H+h}}\gamma^{t-h}c_{t+1}|s_h\!=\!s ]$ while maximizing cumulative reward expectations, where $c_t$ is the safety-related cost value at timestep $t$.
 The objective of CMDP is to find a policy $\pi_{\theta} \in \Pi_{\mathcal{C}}$ to maximize the expected reward, where $\Pi_{\mathcal{C}}=\{\pi_{\theta} | \mathcal{C}_{\pi}(s) \leq \mathcal{C}_{thres}\}$ represents the safe policy set with a cost threshold $\mathcal{C}_{thres}$.
 Safe RL applied in the MoP can usually be categorized as: i) Policy objective optimization: This method uses the cumulative cost values on the trajectories to search for safe policies, gradually converging to safe set. ii) Hard safety constraint: Stricter requirements on the safety of each step are imposed during training or testing through predefined constraints.
 This type of approach can further enhance safety, but is more conservative.

 \textit{1) Policy Objective Optimization}

-Constrained Policy Optimization (CPO) is frequently used to guide the generation of a safer driving policy~\cite{cpo3}.
-Wen et al.~\cite{CPO2} employed parallel CPO agents to collect sufficient safe and feasible experiences for policy updates, mitigating the driving risks of CPO failures in hazardous situations.
-Additionally, Lagrangian-based methods transform constrained safety optimization problems into unconstrained problems via Lagrange multipliers.
-In~\cite{stateenhanced}, a Lagrangian network adaptively adjusted penalties for constraint violations, while a feasible value~network evaluates policy feasibility.
-Furthermore, inspired by the amygdala mechanism, Lv et al.~\cite{fearsrl} employ a fear model to recognize potential dangers and contingencies, aiming to maximize the expected return while adhering to the fear~constraint.
+Constrained Policy Optimization (CPO) is frequently used to guide the generation of a safer policy~\cite{cpo3}.
+Wen et al.~\cite{CPO2} employed parallel CPO agents to collect sufficient safe and feasible experiences for policy updates, reducing unsafe updates in hazardous situations.
+Lagrangian-based methods transform constrained safety optimization into unconstrained objectives with adaptive multipliers.
+For example,~\cite{stateenhanced} uses a Lagrangian network to adjust penalties for constraint violations and a feasible value network to evaluate policy feasibility.
+Lv et al.~\cite{fearsrl} introduce a fear model inspired by the amygdala mechanism to recognize potential risk and optimize policy under fear constraints.

-Many researchers integrate Control Lyapunov Functions (CLFs)~\cite{CLF1} or Control Barrier Functions (CBFs)~\cite{CBF} as constraints.
-In~\cite{CLFSRL}, a CLF based on the relative distance to obstacles is established, treating the collision probability as a risk factor in the critic with the policy gradient to improve safety.
-Udatha et al.~\cite{CBFSRL1} implement a distance-based probabilistic CBF, which is then converted into linear control constraints to ensure that policy updates adhere to safety requirements.
-Moreover, Yang et al.~\cite{CBFSRL2} take this further by learning a barrier function from collected unsafe and initial states, eliminating the need for prior knowledge.
+Control-theoretic constraints are also integrated into policy objective optimization.
+In~\cite{CLFSRL}, a distance-based Control Lyapunov Functions (CLF) is established, treating the collision probability as a risk factor in the critic with the policy gradient to improve safety.
+Udatha et al.~\cite{CBFSRL1} implement a probabilistic Control Barrier Function (CBF) and convert it into linear control constraints to ensure safety during policy updates.
+To reduce dependence on manually specified safety functions, Yang et al.~\cite{CBFSRL2} further learn a barrier function from collected unsafe and initial states.

-Meanwhile, some works consider uncertainty in safety guiding the agent's exploration.
-In~\cite{nageshrao2022robust}, RL policy is updated only when its performance confidence exceeds the baseline, achieving safer behaviors.
-Zhang et al.~\cite{uncsrl1} use variance from ensemble critic networks to encourage exploration and to determine when to switch from a Lagrangian-based approach to a rule-based approach.
-In~\cite{uncsrl2}, CVaR-based distributional critics facilitate the safety policy update, with the policy space adaptively expanding when actions near the boundary are identified as safe.
+Uncertainty-aware methods further guide safer exploration and policy updates.
+In~\cite{nageshrao2022robust}, the RL policy is updated only when its performance confidence exceeds the baseline.
+Zhang et al.~\cite{uncsrl1} use variance from ensemble critic networks to encourage exploration and to determine when to switch to a rule-based fallback.
+In~\cite{uncsrl2}, CVaR-based distributional critics support safe policy updates, with the policy space adaptively expanding when boundary actions are identified as safe.

 \textit{2) Hard Safety Constraint}